Lake Louise area hiking

 Good for families Wheelchair-accessible options

-Crowds: Packed by 9am in summer.
-Lakeshore parking fills before 4am on peak days - the shuttle is the plan, not parking.
-All shuttle operators sell out; book in advance.
+Crowds: Crowded by mid-morning in summer.
+Peak-day parking can disappear before dawn, so plan around official shuttle and reservation systems rather than assuming parking.
 Quieter after 4pm.
 Season: Lakeshore accessible year-round.
-Summer shuttle required May–Oct.
-Ice cleats needed in winter.
+Summer access commonly depends on shuttle and reservation systems May–Oct; verify current access with Parks Canada.
+Ice cleats useful in winter.
 Wide, paved path near the Chateau; gravel and dirt beyond.
 Views of Victoria Glacier and the Chateau.
 Accessible to strollers and power wheelchairs; some narrow sections and grades over 12% toward the back.
 Base for Plain of Six Glaciers and Lake Agnes.

 Moderate